petromycon/batchAssembly/README.md

-batchAssemblz has been moved to: https://gitlab.com/s.fuchs/batchAssembly
+batchAssembly has been permanently moved to: https://gitlab.com/s.fuchs/batchAssembly